 Command Description rcsfreeze Freezes a configuration.
 Assigns the same symbolic revision number to a given revision in all RCS files.
-This command is useful for accurately recording a configuration. rcsmerge Merges two revisions, rev1 and rev2 , with respect to a common ancestor.
-A three-way file comparison determines the parts of lines that are the same in all three revisions, the same in two revisions, or different in all three.
-Overlapping changes are flagged and reported to the user.
-Option Description -p Prints the result of the merged files to the standard output; otherwise, the resulting merged file overwrites the working file. rlog Reads log messages.
-Prints the log messages and other informatio an RCS file, for example: RCS file name, working file name, head number of the latest revision on the trunk), default branch, acces list, locks, symbolic names, number of revisions and descriptive to Option Description -h Prints only the RCS file name, working file name, head, default branch, access list, locks, symbolic names, and suffix. -t Prints the same information as does -h, plus the descriptive text.
+This command is useful for accurately recording a configuration. rcsmerge Merges two common ar the parts o same in tw changes ar o revisions, rev1 and rev2 , with respect to a accestor.
+A three-way file comparison determines f lines that are the same in all three revisions, the o revisions, or different in all three.
+Overlapping e flagged and reported to the user.
+Option Description -p Prints the result of the merged files to the standard output; otherwise, the resulting merged file overwrites the working file. rlogReads log messages.
+Prints the log message an RCS file, for example: RCS file name, w number of the latest revision on the trunk list, locks, symbolic names, number of rev nessages.
+Prints the log messages and other information in , for example: RCS file name, working file name, head (the the latest revision on the trunk), default branch, access symbolic names, number of revisions and descriptive text.
+Option Description -h Prints only the RCS file name, working file name, head, default branch, access list, locks, symbolic names, and suffix. -t Prints the same information as does -h, plus the descriptive text.